Earth Defense Force 2017

 Earth Defense Force 2017 is a third-person shooter developed by Sandlot, and published by D3 Publisher, for the Xbox 360.
 It is the follow-up to Global Defence Force, and is the first game in the Earth Defense Force series (as well as the first game based on D3's Simple series of budget games) to be released in North America.
 Earth Defense Force 3 was the best selling Games on Demand game in Japan for 2009.
 The game was released on the PlayStation Vita in Japan on 27 September 2012.
 It was released digital-only in North America on January 8, 2013 and in the PAL region on January 16, 2013.
 A port of the game was released for the Nintendo Switch in Japan on October 14, 2021.

-Story

-During year 2013, radio waves from deep space are received by scientists, showing people an alien race.
-During year 2015, the Earth Defense Force, a unified multinational military organization sponsored by nearly every country, is established in case these space aliens are proven to be hostile.
-Two years later, (during 2017) first contact is made because suddenly hundreds of unidentified flying objects soon arrive and hover over major cities across the globe, led by a massive mothership positioned over Tokyo, Japan.
-As the EDF is mobilized, giant acid spitting insects resembling ants begin assaulting many civilians.
-And this main character is an unnamed Captain in Storm 1, and is a Japanese unit regarded as the best in the EDF, and helps in fighting back at these ants in Tokyo.
-These UFOs soon release more ants, showing these such hostile intentions.
-An air assault is attempted on this mothership, but is destroyed by alien UFO gunships.
-And because this operation becomes a failure, surviving EDF forces abandon cities and begin a guerrilla campaign in rural areas.